 There was some early evening activity when radio monitors heard tactical reconnaissance aircraft off Cap Corse and a lone Bf 109 was sighted but not engaged just east of Teyran.
 An order was intercepted (believed to be from 2.
 Fl.Div. to KG 77) for a twilight operation that night "with all forces" against the same target area as on the 17th.
 At 20.43 hours, a single aircraft approached CAMEL Beach at 1,500-2,000 ft. and dropped a stick of seven or eight anti-personnel bombs in the vicinity of four vessels in the inner screen.
 The bombs exploded 20 ft. above the water without causing damage or casualties.
 Shortly afterward USS Brooklyn tracked two groups of aircraft searching the area for about an hour but at no time did they come within 10 miles of Allied night fighters.

 During the evening, Stab KG 26, ground personnel and elements of the II.
 Gruppe arrived in Lyon from Valence to join I./26; the information was given out that Fl.Div.
 2 was transferring to Lyon and Jafü Süd had now arrived in Metz.
 It seems also that some aircraft of II./JG 77 may have left France during the day since 5.
 Staffel's Uffz.
 Helmut Oettel (Bf 109 G-6, W.Nr.
-163210 “black 3”) crashed and was killed south of Pavia, Italy.
+163210 “black 3”) crashed and was killed SSW of Pavia, Italy.
 According to German ground troops, the aircraft was destroyed in an attempted emergency landing.

 continued on next page …